xapax/security/privilege_escalation_windows.md

 ### Internal services

 Sometimes there are services that are only accessible from inside the network.
 For example a MySQL server might not be accessible from the outside, for security reasons.
-These services might be more vulnarble since they are not meant to be seen from the outside.
+It is also common to have different administration applications that is only accessible for the target.
+Like a printer interface, or something like that.
+These services might be more vulnerable since they are not meant to be seen from the outside.

 So basically run